 I had no conception of how the world would be transformed, and ultimately decided that technology was simply one of many potential material pursuits.
-I took off to pursue meaning, which landed me off-grid for a bulk of the time.
+I took off to gather experience and pursue meaning, which kept me apart from the tech I loved, for most of the time.

 Coming upon a list of relevant materials someone else already sorted for me, that’s even better than finding a single source.
 Why write an article when I could make endless lists which could become a foundation for a variety of articles?

 Then I thought “what if I could map out the various systems of information surrounding my subjects of interest.”
 This is the biggest challenge in tech that hardly anyone is working on.
-Sure plenty trying to write algorithms to save themselves the work of curation, but it seems no-one is really tackling the problem head on.
+Sure plenty trying to write algorithms to save themselves the work of curation, but no-one is really tackling the problem head on.

 Automation is just eating up jobs left and right, while curation is a purely human activity.
 You can augment curation, but you can’t automate it.
 You need a human to determine the value of a given resource in relation to the rest.